-Attached to this request is a Declaration of Martin Julius Murray, the Declaration of Mark Francis Murray, the DOJ Form 361 signed by Martin Julius Murray, and the DOJ Form 361 signed by Mark Francis Murray.
+Attached to this request is a Declaration of Martin Julius Murray, the Declaration of Mark Francis Murray, the DOJ Form 361 signed by Mark Francis Murray.
 These authorizations provide the FBI with the information and authority it needs to search for and release responsive records.
 The declarations, in particular, authorizes C. Peter Sorenson and the Sorenson Law Office to make this request and to receive records on behalf of Martin Julius Murray.
 The declarations expressly waive privacy rights - as they may apply to C. Peter Sorenson and the Sorenson Law Office - relating to this FOIA request and any records that the FBI has in response to this request.
 Furthermore, the declarations establish that either Martin Julius Murray or Mark Francis Murray is willing and able to sign any forms the agency may require to formalize the waiver of privacy rights to C. Peter Sorenson and the Sorenson Law Office.